 While there is no minimum GMAT or GRE score requirement for graduate study at Stanford, admitted candidates typically perform well.

 GMAT and GRE scores are valid for five years from the date you take the test.
 Since we require the GMAT or GRE for admission, you must take the test before submitting your application.
 The scores you report must be valid as of the deadline date of the round in which you apply.
-If your GMAT or GRE score is still valid, you do not need to take the Next Generation GMAT or GRE General Test (formerly the GRE revised General Test).
-If you require testing accommodations, we recommend initiating that process well in advance so they may review your request in time for you to take the test before the deadline for the round in which you wish to apply.
+If your GMAT or GRE score is still valid, you do not need to take the GMAT or GRE General Test.
+If you require testing accommodations, initiate that process well in advance so you can take the test before the application deadline.

 |If you are applying in …||You must have taken the GMAT or GRE on or after …|